acgodson/boost3r/Boost3r-Contracts/README.md

 ## Boost3rTOKEN Contract

-This contract is a standard ERC20 token contract with the additional functionality of depositing and withdrawing tokens using the BIT token as a collateral.
+- This contract is a standard ERC20 token contract with the additional functionality of depositing and withdrawing tokens using the WETH9 token as a collateral.

-- The contract imports the ERC20 and IERC20 interfaces from OpenZeppelin, and the L2StandardERC20 interface from Mantle, which is used to represent the BitToken, the collateral token in this contract.
+- The contract imports the ERC20 interface from OpenZeppelin, WETH9 from mantle, and has a fixed exchange rate of 1 to WETH

-- The receive and fallback functions are both used to reject any direct ether deposits to the contract.

-- The deposit function allows users to deposit the Bit as collateral and mint L2BST tokens.
-The function first checks that the amount to deposit is greater than 0 and then uses the transferFrom function from the BIT Contract to transfer the specified amount from the user's address to the contract's address.
+- The deposit function allows users to deposit the WETH as collateral and mint L2BST tokens.
+The function first checks that the amount to deposit is greater than 0 and then uses the transferFrom function from the WETH9 Contract to transfer the specified amount from the user's address to the contract's address.

-- The number of L2BST tokens to mint using the exchangeRate variable and adds those tokens to the user's balance.

-- The withdraw function allows users to withdraw BIT by burning the corresponding number of L2BST tokens.
-The function first checks that the user has enough L2BST tokens to withdraw and then calculates the amount of BitToken to return using the exchangeRate.
+- The withdraw function allows users to withdraw WETH by burning the corresponding number of L2BST tokens.
+The function first checks that the user has enough BDT tokens to withdraw

 ## Campaign Contract

-- Allows organizers to create campaigns by depositing a specified number of Boost3rTokens.
+- Allows organizers to create campaigns by depositing a specified number of BST.

 - Users who participate in the campaign check in to recieve a PoapNFT

-- If particpants they refer another attendee who checks in successfully, they receive a reward in Boost3rtokens.
+- If particpants they refer another attendee who checks in successfully, they receive a reward in BST on behalf of the creator of the campaign.

+## Contract Addres

 ## Usage

-The contract can be tested and deployed in a hardhat development environment
+This contract was compiles and deployed in a hardhat development environment

 ```bash
 # Compile Contracts